bifrost-defi/heimdallr/README.md

 ## Heimdallr

-Heimdallr is relay for swapping assets between Avalanche and Tezos networks.
+Heimdallr is oracle for swapping assets between Ethereum, Tezos and TON networks.

 ### Usage:

-Fill `./.env` file with environment variables as in the examples:
+Fill `./.env` file with environment variables as in the example:

-- `mainnet.tmpl.env` for the main network
-- `testnet.tmpl.env` for the test network
+- `./example.env`

 Run:
 ```bash